ComposableAnalytics/Docs/docs/DataPortals/06.Setting-Details/MaxSizeInMB.md

 The **MaxSizeInMB** column on a container field defines the maximum size, in megabytes (MB), of storable files.
 Supports integers.

-CategoryCondition has a similar but not identical behavior to [OptionController](./OptionController.md).

 ## Controls

 The **MaxSizeInMB** column applies to the following controls: